 Lowering the cost of solar thermal power

-Although solar thermal offers a number of benefits over other renewable energy technologies, it is yet to reach the cost levels of wind, hydro or photovoltaic power stations.
+Although solar thermal offers a number of benefits over other renewable energy technologies, wind, hydro and photovoltaic power stations are still cheaper.
+Our challenge is to lower the cost of solar thermal power.

 Creating a global research initiative